nimblehq/infrastructure-templates/skeleton/aws/README.md

     }
   }
   ```

-- Using the `terraform` cli: You first need to install the `aws` CLI.
-Then run `aws configure` and enter your keys when prompt.
+- Using the Terraform CLI: You first need to install the AWS CLI.
+Then run `aws configure` and enter your keys when prompted.
   Note that this will store your key unencrypted in your file system.
-You want to ensure your workstation has an encrypted disk and strong password!
+You want to ensure your workstation has an encrypted disk and a strong password!

 ### Step 3: workspaces

-_Workspaces can be managed in the terraform cloud or using the CLI._
+_Workspaces can be managed in the Terraform cloud or using the CLI._

 - Create a workspace named `{project-slug}-shared`
   - Map it to the repository